 - Loans & Savings Bank

-It was during the 1980’s that non-banking operations (Consumer Loans, Credit Card) had also cropped up and then such organisations also started offering traditional functions of banks (e.g. issuing of loans).
+It was during the 1980s that non-banking operations (Consumer Loans, Credit Card) had also cropped up and then such organizations also started offering traditional functions of banks (e.g. issuing of loans).
 Subsequently, in 1990, the 5 largest banks in the world were Japanese banks in terms of total assets.
-Such banks opened branches across the globe, traded in FOREX activities and flourished position of Japanese banking system on the World Map.
+Such banks opened branches across the globe, traded in FOREX activities and flourished the position of the Japanese banking system on the World Map.

-One of the main companies of the Mitsubishi Group, this bank is Japan’s largest financial group and the world’s second largest Bank Holding company.
-It is the second largest firm in Japan in terms of market capitalisation with its headquarters in Chiyoda, Tokyo.
-It functions a variety of its businesses such as Retail Banking business, Corporate Banking and Trust assets with its presence in around 50 countries.
+One of the main companies of the Mitsubishi Group, this bank is Japan’s largest financial group and the world’s second-largest Bank Holding company.
+It is the second-largest firm in Japan in terms of market capitalization with its headquarters in Chiyoda, Tokyo.
+It functions a variety of its businesses such as Retail Banking business, Corporate Banking, and Trust assets with its presence in around 50 countries.
 The Net Operating Profits for 1Q17 was ¥349.0 yen.

 #2.
 Japan Post Bank

-Established in 2006 and headquartered in Tokyo, this top bank in Japan is primarily a savings institution.
-This was a part of the reorganisation of Japan Post into Japan post holding which permits the wiring of funds between the Post office and Banking unit.
-They loan facilities includes the overdraft services secured by Japanese Government bonds and Time bound Deposits.
+Established in 2006 and headquartered in Tokyo, is primarily a savings institution.
+This was a part of the reorganization of Japan Post into Japan post holding which permits the wiring of funds between the Post office and Banking unit.
+The loan facilities include the overdraft services secured by Japanese Government bonds and Time-bound Deposits.
 It is one the largest deposit banks of Japan and also offers nationwide services of funds withdrawal with International Debit and Credit cards.